Broadcaster Kay Burley announces she is retiring from Sky News after 36 years

 She made the announcement on Wednesday morning at the end of her breakfast programme, which was her last day on air with the broadcaster.

-The veteran journalist, 64, was one of the original hosts who helped launch Sky News in 1989, and she has presented the morning slot since 2019.
+The veteran journalist, 64, was one of the original presenters who helped launch Sky News in 1989, and she has presented the morning slot since 2019.

 Closing her show, she said: “After over a million minutes of live TV news, more than anyone else in the world, it’s time for me to indulge in some of my other passions, including my love for travel.